 Each year, more than 352,000 people fracture a hip, the head in the ball-and-socket joint that allows the upper leg to bend and rotate at the pelvis.
-University Orthopaedic specialists surgically manage the fracture by inserting pins, screws or plates to anchor the bones and restore a patient’s normal hip mobility.
-Special care is needed when the femur (thigh bone head) does not fit properly in the hip joint, which can cause pain, nerve damage and decreased agility.
-Conditions include dysplasia, dislocation and femoroacetabular impingement.
+Orthopaedic specialists at UMMC surgically manage the fracture by inserting pins, screws, or plates to anchor the bones and restore a patient’s normal hip mobility.
+Special care is needed when the femur (thigh bone head) does not fit properly in the hip joint, which can cause pain, nerve damage, and decreased agility.

-Fractures around a joint (periarticular) are among the specialized area of care offered by University Orthopaedics’ skilled surgeons.
-Most joints, the areas where two bones meet, allow for movement in body parts – shoulder, neck, hip, wrists, fingers, knees, feet and toes.
+Fractures around a joint (periarticular) are among the specialized area of care offered by UMMC's skilled orthopaedic surgeons.
+Most joints, the areas where two bones meet, allow for movement in body parts—shoulder, neck, hip, wrists, fingers, knees, feet, and toes.
 Proper healing is closely monitored to provide patients with the highest level of continued mobility and function.

 2500 North State Street